“Yes, I’m a bigot but, for the left.”

 **It is no small rebuke and rejoinder to Achebe that Apollinaire was a Dreyfusard, thus again contextualizing Conrad’s era – the Jews of Europe, who were European, were victims of European imperialism and yet, like the Irish and the Poles still both European and colonized – a nuanced paradoxical condition Achebe’s hammer and the world is a nail vision ignores.

-Dreyfus in turn is one of several hundred focal points that expand Achebe’s polemic to such a contextualizing degree that it leaves him if not on the ash heap , then in the que leading to it.
+Dreyfus in turn is one of several hundred focal points that expand Achebe’s polemic to such a contextualizing degree that it leaves him if not on the ash heap, than in the que leading to it.

 “Europe” per Achebe is all bigotry and colonization.
-In that fiction Dreyfus does not exist, thus European anti-Semitism does not exist, therefore anti-imperialist movements, overlapping with other internal movements across the continent do not exist.
+In that fiction Dreyfus does not exist, thus European anti-Semitism does not exist, the Irish and Poles, and Serbs do not exist, therefore anti-imperialist movements, overlapping with other internal movements across the continent do not exist.

 This in turn rebounds back into the art of the 19th and early 20th century.
 For Achebe, Ubu Roi and Rites of Spring never occurred.
 Baudelaire was never put on trial.
 James Joyce did not run from Ireland and Ireland – White and European – was never colonized.
 Since Ireland, per Achebe, was not a colony of Europe and still European, the Irish rebellion in the arts did not occur, and so on and if it did occur then like Conrad, it’s brilliant if toxic.

 Addendum: We will return to this point later but for now, regarding Achebe’s bassakwards view that reduces European art to the event horizon of African masks, there is this: